townsste/CS162/README.md

 # CS162
-Intro to Computer Science II in C++
+INTRO TO COMPUTER SCIENCE II in C++